ied206/ZLibWrapper/USAGE.md

 Starting from .Net Framework 4.5, .Net has its own copy of zlib, named `clrcompression.dll`.<br>
 It is stripped version of zlib, which is used in `System.IO.Compression.DeflateStream`.

-If ZLibWrapper is used in .Net Framework 4.5 or later without explicit initialization, `clrcompression.dll` is used by default.
+If ZLibWrapper is used without explicit initialization, `clrcompression.dll` is used by default.

 #### Limitation

 - Since `clrcompression.dll` does not expose `adler32()` and `crc32()`, checksum calculation feature will be disabled.
-- Application built for .Net Framework 4.0 cannot use this method.
 - `clrcompression.dll` is based on quite old version of zlib (at least in .Net Framework 4.7).

 ### Case 3 : Custom zlib

 You may want to use custom zlib because of several reasons.

-In this case, call `ZLibNative.AssemblyInit` with path to custom `zlibwapi.dll`.
+In this case, call `ZLibInit.GlobalInit()` with path to custom `zlibwapi.dll`.

 NOTE:
 ZLibWrapper can only recognize `zlibwapi.dll`, not `zlib1.dll`.<br>